santacruzfreddy/Ejemplo/README.md

 * Spring Data JPA
 * Spring Web
 * Spring Security
+* JSON Web Token Support For The JVM
 * Postgresql
+* PostMan

 After to read the challenge, I created my ER Diagram as a solution, show below next picture

 ![Image text](https://github.com/santacruzfreddy/rmm-services-server-app/blob/master/images/diagramRmm.png)

+# Setup and run Project
+next explanation is how setup and run this project
+* git clone this repository
+* Open project with Intellig IDEA, eclipse, netbeans or visual studio code.
+* For run this project should have install and setup Java 11 in your machine.
+* For run this project should have install postgres, also create a database with name -> "test" and password -> "password".
+* last run application, when this run to create all tables.

 # UpLoad data test